The missing radial velocities of Gaia: a catalogue of Bayesian estimates for DR3: Model Validation

 Figure~\ref{F:DR36DTest} shows various summary comparisons between the BNN predictions and the measured radial velocities of the 6D test set.
 The left-most panel is the analogue of Fig.~\ref{F:EDR3Quantiles}, showing the quantile distribution of the true $\vlos$ measurements within the network's prediction distributions.
 The distribution is very close to uniform: the error rate calculated with Eq.~\ref{E:ErrorRate} is 1.4\%, similar to the error rate computed in Sec.~\ref{S:PreDR3} for the pre-DR3 predictions.
 Nonetheless, there is a slight trend visible at the low and high ends, where the histogram value drops to lower values, giving rise to a box shape with rounded corners.
 This is similar to the feature seen in Fig.~\ref{F:EDR3Quantiles}, and we offer the same interpretation (cf. Sec.~\ref{S:PreDR3}): the far tails of the BNN-generated predictive posterior distributions are, on average, somewhat heavier than necessary; in other words, the network is somewhat overly cautious in terms of the extreme $\vlos$ outliers.
 While this trend is not ideal, we nonetheless consider it a sign of healthy caution: it is better to produce somewhat under-confident predictions than over-confident ones.
 The success of the predictions is confirmed by the middle panel, which show histograms of the true $\vlos$ value and randomly drawn prediction posterior realisations; the two distributions overlap almost exactly.

 In the rightmost panel of Fig.~\ref{F:DR36DTest}, we plot a histogram of prediction uncertainties (posterior widths).
 For a given predictive posterior distribution, the uncertainty is defined as half the difference between the 84.1\textsuperscript{th} and 15.9\textsuperscript{th} percentiles.
 The median prediction uncertainty is 29.0~km/s, although this is a distribution with a long tail to high values (see discussion below) such that the mode is around 24~km/s and there is even a sizable fraction of stars with prediction uncertainties smaller than 20~km/s.
-These uncertainties are significantly smaller than the variation in measured values (the standard deviation of the complete \emph{Gaia} DR3 test set $\vlos$ distribution is 43.6~km/s).
-This quantifies the improvement in predictivity afforded by our technique over more basic techniques such as drawing samples from a Gaussian distribution with width equal to the variation in measured values.